MfundoZA/ActivitiesAndFragments/README.md

 # ActivitiesAndFragments
-A android project I created to understand the basics of creating an android app
+An android project I created to understand the basics of creating an android app

 # What I learned
 * The general structure of how variables and Views are declared, initialized and referenced